 But let's be clear—there are limits to even what IGA can do.
 In recent years, food deserts, or places where nutrition is hard to come by without leaving the area, have become a key point of contention in many urban areas.
 These food deserts, however, also affect rural areas, an issue highlighted as far back as 2007 by the Rural Sociological Society.

-A piece last year on the topic by Al Jazeera America highlighted the plight of one Nebraska resident who has to travel long distances just to fill his fridge.
+A piece on the topic published by Al Jazeera America highlighted the plight of one Nebraska resident who has to travel long distances just to fill his fridge.

 “We have to drive 45 minutes to get it,” Roger Chilen noted, “You spend $20 on gas to go to the grocery store.
 And when you’re living on Social Security, you don’t go unless you have to.”